ansible/lightbulb/guides/ansible_engine/README.md

-# Ansible Lightbulb - Ansible Engine
+# Ansible Lightbulb - Ansible Engine Guide

-This guide is part of lightbulb, a multi-purpose toolkit for effectively demonstrating Ansible's capabilities or providing informal workshop training in various forms -- instructor-led, hands-on or self-paced.
+This guide is part of lightbulb, a multi-purpose toolkit for effectively demonstrating Ansible's capabilities or providing informal trainings in various forms -- instructor-led, hands-on or self-paced.

 The focus of this guide is on the set up and usage of Ansible Engine.